ccodwg/Covid19CanadaArchive/README.md

 For example, the PHAC Epidemiology Update from November 4, 2020 may be downloaded at the following URL: [https://data.opencovid.ca.s3.amazonaws.com/archive/can/epidemiology-update-2/covid19-download_2020-11-04_23-38.csv](https://data.opencovid.ca.s3.amazonaws.com/archive/can/epidemiology-update-2/covid19-download_2020-11-04_23-38.csv)

 A complete index of files in the archive, including flags for duplicated files and corrected file dates, is available at the following URL: [https://data.opencovid.ca.s3.amazonaws.com/archive/file_index.csv](https://data.opencovid.ca.s3.amazonaws.com/archive/file_index.csv).
-This index is refreshed once per day.
+This index is refreshed nightly around 23:00 ET.

 Alternatively, software such as Python or R may be used to explore and download files from specific directories.
 Examples are provided below.